NurdOfficial/GunZ-Replay-Organizer/README.md

 - The script creates and updates a `config.json` file for your settings.
 - If you want to build a standalone `.exe`, use [PyInstaller](https://pyinstaller.org/) (see below).
+- Primarily tested on FGunZ, unsure if file format is different on other PServers.

 ---